Thanks for sharing your vote !

 If you’re a parent and want to monitor everything that your child is seeing, the best thing is to Disable Autoplay Videos on Sites in Google Chrome.
 This will not only protect your child from seeing uncensored content but will also keep unauthorized advertisements at bay.

 But there’s always a solution or at least an alternative available on the internet.
-And here you will see how to stop autoplay videos in chrome.
+And here you will see how you can Disable Autoplay Videos on Sites in Google Chrome.
+So there are multiple options available, let’s see how you can Disable Autoplay Videos on Sites in Google Chrome on your computer or laptop.

 The majority of users find the Autoplay option really annoying when accessed on android.
 When the autoplay option is enabled, often a huge amount of data is wasted in watching videos and audio that isn’t relevant at all.